 Or trivial.
 But whatever one’s reaction, it is not possible to understand a person through their dreams without considering their relationship to their death.
 How could someone describing their work as a cancer, with an openly admitted powerful fear of death, ignore this aspect of the dream’s meaning and dismiss the fear of death as a major part of our psychology.

 I have no answer, but clearly, he was wrong.
 It is not hard to find the fear of death constantly addressed in men’s thinking.
 It is usually transformed, put in a positive perspective.
 The best example is religion; to get rid of the fear of death, the Aztec’s practiced human sacrifice to appease the angry Gods.
+The Christians offered Christ to a more benevolent Jehovah.
+It is the road not taken by Abraham with his son, Isaac.

 Century after century, Christians worried about their future after death.
 Transformed by religious doctrine, they were tormented with the dark possibilities awaiting them when they died.
 They were pious (or resolved to follow that path) in order to assure a place in heaven.
 But that wasn’t easy.
 Few men are entirely innocent.
 Especially in the past they were terrified that their moments of giving into temptation might land them in hell.